sinch/docs/docs/sms/sms-about.md

 SMPP interfaces for full control and low latency.

+## REST

+The most feature rich API that Sinch offers is the SMS REST API.
+Single messages, scheduled batch send-outs, using message templates and more.

 > **Note**
 >
 > If you are a local customer of Sinch Germany GmbH, using our domestic German platform, please contact our [German support team](mailto:support-de@sinch.com) for further assistance.